datalad-handbook/book/docs/usecases/remodnav.rst

 Without diving into the context of the paper, this table contains results for three three comparisons ("MN versus RA", "AL versus RA", "AL versus MN"), for three event types (Fixations, Saccades, and post-saccadic oscillations (PSO)), and three different stimulus types (Images, Dots, and Videos).
-Here is how this table looks like:
+Here is how this table looks like in the manuscript:

 .. figure:: ../img/remodnav.png